openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralVestibularNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral vestibular nucleus' is a vestibular nucleus.
+   :definition: Is a vestibular nucleus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007230)]
    :description: One of the nuclei comprising the vestibular nuclear complex.
 In some mammals, e.g., primates, it is further subdivided into subnuclei.
-It therefore differs in appearance and topology in different mammals.
+It therefore differs in appearance and topology in different mammals. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007230)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106126
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0007230#lateral-vestibular-nucleus
    :name: lateral vestibular nucleus